ostjen/cv_task/README.md

 # Usage

-Unzip all images in the root of the repo in a 'train' directory
+Unzip all images into the root of the repo in a 'train' directory

 ### Train
 ```